GuillaumeMougeot/biom3d/docs/quick_run_gui.md

 Starting the Graphical User Interface of biom3d depends on the type of installation you followed:
 * If you installed biom3d with the directly link toward the executable file, you can simply double-click on the downloaded file.
-* If you installed biom3d with the API or the source code, you can start the GUI with `python -m biom3d.gui`.
+* If you installed biom3d with the API or the source code, you can start the GUI with `python -m biom3d.gui -L`.

+> Warning: the version of the GUI on GitHub is remote only, which means that you must also install the API on a server.
+If you would like to train your deep learning model locally and use the GUI, please install the API.

 ## Splash screen